California Sales and Use Tax & Audit Guide

 Economic Nexus (Wayfair Law) And Internet Sales in California

-As of April 1, 2019, businesses located outside of California may also be subject to its sales and use tax laws.
-Specifically, California’s Wayfair law requires that a purely out of state business register with CDTFA to collect and remit sales and use tax if the business has sales of tangible personal property delivered into California exceeding $500,000 during the preceding or current calendar year.
+As of April 1, 2019, businesses located outside of California may still have sales tax obligations to the state.
+Specifically, California’s Wayfair law requires that a business register with CDTFA to collect and remit sales and use tax, regardless of physical location, if the business has sales in California exceeding $500,000 during the preceding or current calendar year.

-It’s important to note that California counts all sales of tangible personal property toward the $500,000 threshold.
+Note: California counts all sales of tangible personal property toward the $500,000 threshold.
 This includes nontaxable sales, such as sales for resale.

 General Transactions